aws-samples/lambdaedge-openidconnect-samples/README.md

 - `SAM_DEPLOYMENT_BUCKET` = this is an **existing** AWS S3 bucket in the same region for SAM artifacts to be staged in
 - `NEW_LOG_BUCKET_NAME` = the name of the **new** AWS S3 Bucket to create for logging and auditing
 - `NEW_STATIC_SITE_BUCKET_NAME` = the name of the **new** AWS S3 Bucket to store all static content to be served up by the Amazon CloudFront Distribution
+- `SECRETS_MANAGER_KEY_NAME` = the name of the AWS Secrets Manager Key created for storing relevant OIDC Application Information

 #### 2. Steps to set up the Distribution